DrDisease69/E-commerce-Web/README.md

-# E-commerce-Web
-simple E-commerce Website
+# Website built With HTML, CSS, and JavaScript